International ecommerce

 Shopify Markets homepage

 Shopify Markets provides the tools for global expansion, although it does come with limitations, as we’ll discover later on.
-This feature acts as a central hub within the Shopify Admin, allowing merchants to manage all regional expansions efficiently.
+This feature acts as a central hub within Shopify Admin, allowing merchants to manage all regional expansions efficiently.

 1. Identify Target Markets